madeiramadeirabr/hagrid/README.md

 ### Second Method

-Instantiating the SecretsManager with AWS data.
+Instantiating the SecretsManager with AWS credentials.

 ```
 $secretsManager = new SecretsManager($secretId, $awsRegion, $myAwsId, $myAwsKey);